Tharon-C/CSS-in-Components/PITCHME.md

 What is Specificity?

+Note:

+- is it a buzz word the office CSS wizard tells us for job security

 ---

 > Specificity is the means by which browsers decide which CSS property values are the most relevant to an element and, therefore, will be applied. --MDN

 https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity

+Note:
+- Browser Decides!?
+How?

 ---